DaanDeMeyer/reproc/README.md

 ## What is reproc?

-Reproc (Redirected Process) is cross-platform library that starts external processes from within a C or C++ application, reads/writes to their stdin/stdout/stderr streams and waits for them to exit or forcefully stops them.
+reproc (Redirected Process) is cross-platform library that starts external processes from within a C or C++ application, reads/writes to their stdin/stdout/stderr streams and waits for them to exit or forcefully stops them.